electricimp/Usb/docs/DriverDevelopmentGuide.md

 function provided by every endpoint [descriptor](#endpoint-descriptor).

-**NOTE:** due to limits applied by native [USB API](https://developer.electricimp.com/api/hardware/usb) endpoints `get()` function may result in exception when a number of open endpoint exceeds some limits, e.g. there can be only one interrupt In endpoint [open](https://developer.electricimp.com/api/hardware/usb/openendpoint).
+**NOTE:** due to limits applied by native [USB API](https://developer.electricimp.com/api/hardware/usb) endpoints `get()` function may result in an exception thrown, when a number of open endpoint exceeds some limits, e.g. there can be only one interrupt In endpoint [open](https://developer.electricimp.com/api/hardware/usb/openendpoint).

 ###### Example 1